ssedd1123/run-by-run/runLog/README.md

 ## Change bad run criteria

-You can describe what a bad run is in plain English in `LLM_settings.json`.
+Create a copy of `jsons/LLM_settings_mid.json`, then describe what a bad run is in plain English in the new json file.
+Three example json files are provided in the jsons\ directory with various strictness in bad run definition.
+The script uses `jsons/LLM_settings_mid.json` by default.
 If you do not want to overwrite your previous settings, you can copy that file and call it something else, then run,

 ```bash
 python3 shiftLog.py -YR <Run Year> -i badrun.list -br newBadrun.list --useAI --jsonAI <the new json filename>